m-alani/portfolio_workshops/README.md

 * Location and time set for workshop 2! check the details below.
 * Information, sample documents, and links for workshop 2 is up inside "Workshop2" folder.
 Check it out!
 * Location and time set for workshop 3! check the details below.
+* Workshop 3 is done! and with it, we wrap up the series.
+We hope that everyone learned something, and we look forward to seeing you in future events

 -----